tk-notes/lucas-meier-blog/content/posts/2021/02/tychonoff-theorem-and-zorns-lemma/index.md

 {{<img "11.png">}}

 This collection is only a *basis* for this topology.

-A set is open if every point contains such a product
+More generally, set is open precisely when every point contains such a product set:
-set:

 {{<img "12.png">}}

 ## Finite Products

-We can provide a formal definition, at least for finite products.
+We can go ahead an provide a formal definition of this construction, for finite products.

 Given Topological spaces $X$ and $Y$, the cartesian product $X \times Y$ can be endowed with a topology, whose basis consists of products $U \times V$, with $U$ open in $X$, and $V$ open in $Y$.

-We also have continuous projections:
+The standard projections:

 $$
 \begin{aligned}